enpitsulin

 }

-In addition to using the methods of Statement returned by Connection::prepare, we can also directly execute SQL statements from Connection.
+In addition to using methods from the Statement returned by Connection::prepare, we can also directly execute SQL statements from Connection.
 For example, to add a new todo, we can get the todo parameter from invoke and deserialize it into a Todo object, then extract the id and label and pass them to the SQL statement parameters to complete the INSERT.

 pub fn new_todo(&self, todo: Todo) -> bool {